keithclark/ZzFXM/tools/convert/README.md

 ```
 cd tools/convert
 npm install
+npm link
 ```

 ## Use

-From the `tools/convert` dir you can run:
+You can run the convertor from the CLI:

 ```
-> ./bin/zzfx-convert input-song.mod output-song.js
+> zzfx-convert input-song.mod output-song.js
 ```

 ## Options